Performance Max Audit: How to Make Automation Work for You

 By auditing placements and tightening structures, you transform wasted spend into incremental revenue.

-2. The URL Expansion Leak
+2. The Final URL Expansion Leak

-PMax has a feature called URL Expansion.
+PMax has a feature called final URL Expansion.
 Think of it as Dynamic Search Ads (DSA) on steroids.
 Google spiders your site and decides where to send traffic.

 The theory?
 It finds new pockets of demand.
 The reality?
 In 2025, it often sends expensive clicks to your "Terms and Conditions" page, your blog posts from 2019, or out-of-stock product categories.